 3. My new daughter is growing up too fast—and she’s in the line of fire.

 Living on an obscure, technology-free island off California means safety from the murderer who hunts Kellen Adams and her new family.… Or does it?
 Family time becomes terror-time, and at last, alone, Kellen faces a killer playing a cruel game.
 Only one can survive, and Kellen knows who must win…and who must die.

-STRANGERS SHE KNOWS is the grand finale of the Cape Charade series starring Kellen Adams.
-Coming September 17 in hardcover, trade paperback, audio and ebook.
-Join my mailing list now for book updates and a free short story, THE WATCHER!
+STRANGERS SHE KNOWS is a Cape Charade full-length thriller starring Kellen Adams in hardcover, trade paperback, audio and ebook.

 Read the acclaimed Cape Charade series: